umd-lhcb/lhcb-ntuples-gen/docs/technical_concepts/truth_matching.md

 ## Truth-Matching for RDX run 2

-For the run 2 RDX analysis, when postprocessing our MC ntuples, we perform truth-matching copied from Phoebe's code for the run 1 analysis.
+For the run 2 RDX analysis, when postprocessing our MC ntuples, we perform truth-matching _mostly_ copied from Phoebe's code for the run 1 analysis.

 !!! info